Menu

 What is Flank Steak?

 Flank steak is seriously one of my favorite cuts of beef because it is so versatile.
-The flank cut is long and thin.
-It comes from the lower abdominal region of the cow, below the loin and the sirloin.
-It’s typically a pretty lean, sometimes tough, and always flavorful cut.
+The flank cut is long and thin and it comes from the lower abdominal region of the cow, just below the loin and the sirloin.
+It’s typically a pretty lean, sometimes tough, but always flavorful.
 This cut is best braised, or marinated and grilled.

 What are Zucchini Noodles?
 (Aka Zoodles)